Colourful example of a collaborative mural in progress, with participants adding patterns and designs using Pattern Play resources.

 Group Art Mural Paintings Inspire Teenagers!

-The “Find Your Courage” mural stands as a vibrant example of the power of collaborative creativity, especially among teenagers.
-This student-driven project encouraged participants to step out of their comfort zones.
+This student-led collaborative mural project encouraged participants to step out of their comfort zones.
 They worked together in a public space.
 This fostered a sense of confidence and cooperation.
-Through painting side by side, the teenagers discovered the joy of creating something larger than themselves.
+Through painting side by side, the teenagers discovered the enjoyment of creating something larger than themselves.
 They expressed their individuality within a shared and spontaneous vision.
-The resulting mural became a symbol of empowerment.
-It reminds participants of the courage it takes to create and connect.
-It inspires onlookers with its message of bravery.

 3 Group Art Mural Paintings to Inspire You!
 Showing the Carer Support Garden Mural created by a group of parent carers.